Delivering Effective Loss Prevention in a Complex Retail World

 The Loss Prevention Pyramid is based upon research that combined the key ‘habits’ of the best-performing companies.
 As can be seen, it is based upon 11 key elements and its conceptualization as a pyramid is important – the three foundation blocks are critical if it is going to remain stable and successful.

 Setting the Foundations

-Without these three strategic-level factors, it seems clear that any form of loss prevention approach will flounder on the rocks of diffidence, marginalisation, and under-prioritisation.
-Getting a broader organisational framework that is conducive to taking loss prevention seriously is imperative.
+Without these three strategic-level factors, it seems clear that any form of loss prevention approach will flounder on the rocks of diffidence, marginalization, and under-prioritization.
+Getting a broader organizational framework that is conducive to taking loss prevention seriously is imperative.

 The second group of factors that make up the Loss Prevention Pyramid relates to the way in which the loss prevention department can influence the functioning of the business through:

 - Provision of high-quality data and data management systems.

 - Prioritizing the development of operational excellence.

 - Making the most of available human resources.